 Once the jelly comes back to a full boil, remove it from the heat.

-Fill the Jars and Process for Canning
+Process for Canning

 Fill the hot jars with the jelly mixture, leaving about a 1/4 inch space at the top.
 Wipe the rims clean and pop bubbles as necessary.

-For canning, place the filled jars in boiling water that completely covers the jars.
+Place the filled jars in boiling water that completely covers the jars.
 Cover the pot and process for 10 minutes (add 1 minute for every 1,000 feet above sea level).

 Remove from the water bath and let the jars cool, then check the seals.
+Now you can enjoy the fragrant flavor of lilac jelly anytime you need a little bit of spring magic in your life!

 What Color is Lilac Jelly?